• Skip to main content

 Ingredients You'll Need

-An overhead shot of the ingredients needed to make these cookies, all ingredients are in separate glass bowls.
+An overhead shot showing the ingredients needed to make vegan chocolate cookies.

 Ingredient and Substitution Notes

-Coconut Oil - I also tested this recipe with melted vegan butter and the results were just as good.
-So use your favourite vegan butter if you'd like.
+Coconut Oil - I also tested this recipe with melted vegan butter and the results were just as good, so use your favourite vegan butter if you'd like, just make sure it's the solid type that comes in sticks or blocks and not the type that comes in a container.
 Keep in mind that if you use unrefined coconut oil, it will give your cookies a slight coconut flavour, so if that isn't appealing to you, use refined coconut oil.

 If you don't already have a go-to vegan chocolate chip brand that you keep on hand, read through my article: "Are Chocolate Chips Vegan" to find one.